Installation

 noSuchMethod noSuchMethod:name apply State::apply

-This example of a simple Document type demonstrates some of the patterns of state method inheritance.
+These examples demonstrate some of the patterns of state method inheritance.
 Note the points of interest numbered in the trailing comments and their explanations below:

 var fs = require('fs'),

-state = require('state');
+state = require('state'),

 function Document ( location, text ) {